English

 Conclusion

 Compensation Committees are an essential component of corporate governance, ensuring that executive compensation is fair, transparent and aligned with company goals.
-As the business landscape evolves, these committees must adapt to new trends and stakeholder expectations, reinforcing their critical role in promoting responsible corporate behavior.
+As the business landscape continues to evolve with new challenges and opportunities, these committees must adapt to emerging trends and stakeholder expectations.
+By doing so, they reinforce their critical role in promoting responsible corporate behavior, enhancing organizational performance and building trust with investors and the public.

 Frequently Asked Questions